RyannosaurusRex/ryanhayes.net/src/content/2010-03-30-whats-my-motivation-or-resuming-old-projects.md

   - software
   - Tips
 ---
 Writing software can be both a job and a hobby for many of us, and we all have projects sitting out there that we start and never finish.
 Some of them, however, are farther along or more useful than others.
-When we remember that we need to finish a project, whether at work or at home, you can use these tips for getting things done immediately to get back to your life!:<!--more-->
+When we remember that we need to finish a project, whether at work or at home, you can use these tips for getting things done immediately to get back to your life!

 **1. Making Sure It’s Do-Able**